eonm-abes/step-by-step/README.md

 new stepByStep.stepByStep([
   (data) => {
-    // this function is triggered during the first requeset console.log(`current iteration = ${data.count}`);
+    // this function is triggered during the first request console.log(`current iteration = ${data.count}`);

    // if a function returns an object, this object will be accessible from the following functions with data.
     return {foo: "bar"};
   },
   (data) => {
-    // this function is triggered during the second requeset. console.log(`current iteration = ${data.count}`);
+    // this function is triggered during the second request. console.log(`current iteration = ${data.count}`);
     console.log(data);
   },
   (data) => {
-    // this function is triggered during the third requeset. console.log(`current iteration = ${data.count}`);
+    // this function is triggered during the third request. console.log(`current iteration = ${data.count}`);
   },
   (data) => {
-    // this function is triggered during the fourth requeset. console.log(`current iteration = ${data.count}`);
+    // this function is triggered during the fourth request. console.log(`current iteration = ${data.count}`);
   },
 ]).run();